-Based on ordinary shares outstanding as of December 31, 2020, upon the closing of this offering, we will have outstanding a total of 53,941,675 ordinary shares after this offering, including 9,375,000 ordinary shares represented by ADSs, assuming no exercise of the underwriters' option to purchase additional ADSs and no exercise of outstanding options.
-Of these shares, only the 9,375,000 ordinary shares represented by ADSs sold in this offering by us, including the ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold upon exercise of the underwriters' option to purchase additional ADSs, will be freely tradable, without restriction, in the public market immediately following this offering, unless they are purchased by one of our affiliates.
+Based on ordinary shares outstanding as of December 31, 2020, upon the closing of this offering, we will have outstanding a total of 55,816,675 ordinary shares after this offering, including 11,250,000 ordinary shares represented by ADSs, assuming no exercise of the underwriters' option to purchase additional ADSs and no exercise of outstanding options.
+Of these shares, only the 11,250,000 ordinary shares represented by ADSs sold in this offering by us, including the ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold under our directed share program, plus any ordinary shares represented by ADSs sold upon exercise of the underwriters' option to purchase additional ADSs, will be freely tradable, without restriction, in the public market immediately following this offering, unless they are purchased by one of our affiliates.